NISL-MSU/HSI-BandSelection/README.md

 This repository contains the following scripts:

-* `interBandRedundancy.py`: Executes both the pre-selection and final selection method for a desired number ofspectral bands.
+* `interBandRedundancy.py`: Executes both the pre-selection and final selection method for a desired number of spectral bands.
 * `TrainSelection.py`: Class used to train and validate a classifier on the selected dataset type.
 The main parameters of this class are:

         *nbands: Desired number of bands.